How bizarre – Cats in Prague

 The lights went down, the music started.
 Out on stage came a woman dressed as a cat, singing in some unknown tongue.
 I desperately tried to recall the opening chords of the Cats show while my boyfriend peppered me with questions about whether this was the real deal.
 I wasn’t 100% sure yet, but it was looking less likely by the second.
 Then, well… then the show really kicked off.
 Off stage went the cat lady, and up popped a bunch of cat hand puppets.
 Wait, what?
 Puppets?
 We’d missed the small, but vital, part about this being a Black Light Theatre.
 The fluorescent cat puppets glowed in the dark as they bounced and bobbed about to the music.
 The arms of the performers could still clearly be seen at times as they moved about in the not quite perfect darkness.
 The musical tone changed.
 The singing was replaced by a strange high-pitched chorus of electronically produced voices that gaily twittered incessantly.

 Jaws dropped all around.
-“Eh, no. This is most definitely NOT a version of Andrew Lloyd Webber’s Cats musical.”, I informed my bewildered boyfriend.
+“Eh, no. This is most definitely NOT a version of Andrew Lloyd Webber’s Cats musical,” I informed my bewildered boyfriend.
 Just in case he might for a second think that what he was seeing now bore any resemblance or relation to that musical.
 And what we were seeing really defied description.
 My attempts will be merely a hint of the utterly brilliant insanity of what we witnessed for the next hour or two.
 “Cats on LSD” is the simplest description we came up with.
 And boy were these cats tripping.
 The performers were giving it all they had.
 The insane glowing puppets were energetically flying about in the air.
 The unnatural warbling grew more and more excited about something, though not a one of us had any clue what they were singing about.
 It looked like there might be a plot, however no one but the performers could understand it.
 The audience just didn’t know what to do with themselves as the show trundled merrily on.

 There were many reactions to what was going on on stage.
 Lots of whispered discussions were taking place around us, no doubt very similar to the one we were having.
 A significant number of customers were grumbling at a higher and higher volume until they eventually got up and stormed off out of the theatre in protest at the ridiculous sight they’d paid (very little) good money to see.
 Others were so stunned that they just sat there in disbelief until the interval when they could less obtrusively make their escape.
 We were in the final camp.
 The ones who gaped at the psychedelic midgets flitting about in shock, then found themselves rolling about in their chairs trying to suppress the fits of laughter.
 The couple behind us only lasted five minutes before the guy was guffawing so loudly that they had to reluctantly leave.
-The only thing more hilarious than the performance was the strong reactions by the audience.
+The only thing more hilarious than the performance were the strong reactions from the audience.